GridTools/gt4py/README.rst

 ⚡️ Quick Start
 --------------

-GT4Py uses the standard Python packaging method, and can be installed using `pip`.
+GT4Py requires Python 3.9+ and uses the standard Python packaging method, so can be installed using `pip`.
 It is not yet released on PyPI, so users have to point to the git repository to install it.